 Rest and fuel

 Your body is an amazing machine!
 Look at all we require of it all day, every day.
 Well, in return, it requires being cared for.
 I am not going to lecture you on a balance diet, but I will put my two cents in about getting appropriate sleep.
 So often students like to cheat themselves of sleep.
 This is probably one of the worst things you can do to yourself.
 Sure, you have a lot of studying to do, but it will be useless if you are not mentally able to take it all in.
+I understand that all of your stress and worry about upcoming exams and practicals could be keeping you awake at night.
+It’s happened to all of us at one point or another.
+But it is so important that you get a good night’s sleep, and if you can’t, then products like CBD oil, or other sleep remedies may be just what you need to consider to get a decent rest.
+If you do have help, make sure you take the right dosage.
+You’ll only have yourself to thank when you feel fresh and raring to go.
 Research has repeatedly demonstrated that a sleep deprived person is just as impaired as a drunk person.
 Would you study drunk and expect to be successful on your next test? (wait….don’t answer that!)
 Of course not!
 Get a good nights rest and you will be much more successful than trying to fly on 4 hours.
 Not to mention, when you come to clinicals, you are essentially impaired and placing people’s lives at risk… don’t be that person!

 I can not stress this enough!
 If you have had me for clinicals, I likely have rambled on about this topic as I am very passionate about it.
 So often students, especially females, tend to have really negative self-talk.
 For example, telling yourself things like, “why am I so dumb?” or “I will never get this!”
 Basically you are directing your brain to do or believe such things.
 Who do you think you listen to more – others or yourself?
 I can tell a student a 100 times over that they are doing great, but until they start to tell themselves, they will NOT believe it.
 Remember, the loudest voice you hear is your own, so be careful what you are telling yourself.
 I challenge you this next week, be aware of what you tell yourself – it might surprise you!